-- The public has a right to attend, observe and participate in meetings. - Members of the public cannot be required to register their names or provide information. - All actions taken by the Board must be in open session, unless a closed session is authorized and the vote of each Member must be disclosed to the public at the time the action is taken.
+- The public has a right to attend, observe and participate in meetings. - Members of the public cannot be required to register their names or provide information. - All actions taken by the Commission must be in open session, unless a closed session is authorized, and the vote of each member must be disclosed to the public at the appropriate time.